 Hopefully I’ve either introduced you to a new genre, style, artist or label and from there, you’ll never know where you end up.
 You may even be inspired to set up a blog, site or record label after your favourite album…

-Below is a Youtube playlist featuring some of my favourite tracks mentioned in this article.
+Below is a Spotify playlist featuring some of my favourite tracks mentioned in this article.
 It should keep you going for a very, very long time.
 And lastly, always remember to support the many artists featured in this article, doing their own thing and making our lives much more pleasurable.
 Thank you for reading this far.

 An edited version of this article was featured in the final Substrata 2015 festival program.